namasSinjali/rock-paper-scissors-master/README.md

 In this project, I used typescript for the first time and got to learn it in the process.

-While working with svelte transition, I failed couple of times and finally found right way to do it.
-Moreover, I forced me to dive deeper into docs and learn more how the framework works(implements certain things).
+While working with svelte transition, I failed couple of times before I found the right way to do it.
+It forced me to dive deeper into docs and learn more how the framework works(implements certain things).

 I used basic geometry knowledge to positions those symbol buttons.
 P.S definitely proud of myself coming with this solution.